aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/about-this-app/how-to-use-this-app.md

-## Introduction

-This article presents the **overview** of the ways to use **[Aurelia-KendoUI-Plugin](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-plugin)** project developed by the team of Aurelia UI Toolkits organization, dedicated to contribute to Aurelia's wide spread adoption.

-You can find more details in the section **About KendoUI bridge** which is also a part of this documents set

-* * *

 ## How to use this application

 Most people like explanations that are done in the context of doing what is just being explained - so let's do something very simple as the first step in showing how to use KendoUI bridge to add several interesting pages rendering KendoUI controls to the well known application: **Aurelia Skeleton Navigation**, a starter kit for building a standard navigation-style app with Aurelia.
 Get it from **[here](https://github.com/aurelia/skeleton-navigation)** and use the Download ZIP method so we do not have to deal with Git issues in this simple context.
 After downloading this application, extract its content into the folder conveniently named `skeleton-navigation-kendo` and use the instructions to build and run this app as explained in the **[README](https://github.com/aurelia/skeleton-navigation/blob/master/README.md)** file.
 Specifically, assuming that you already have the NodeJS, jspm and gulp installed, this application should be running after you execute